This Day In Writing History

 So, Case and Molly work together and form a close relationship.
-They don't know what Armitage really has planned, but they investigate and eventually discover the truth - he plans to join two AI (Artificial Intelligence) entities, Wintermute and Neuromancer, to become one all-powerful being.
+They don't know what Armitage really has planned, but they investigate and eventually discover the truth - he plans to join two AI (Artificial Intelligence) entities, Wintermute and Neuromancer, to become one all-powerful, godlike being.

 William Gibson's Sprawl trilogy would include the novels Count Zero (1986) and Mona Lisa Overdrive (1988).
-The trilogy brought the thirtysomething author out of obscurity and established him as one of the greatest science fiction writers of all time.
-He would write more great novels, including the Bridge trilogy, Virtual Light (1993), Idoru (1996) and All Tomorrow's Parties (1999), as well as the novels Pattern Recognition (2003), and Spook Country (2006).
+The trilogy brought the author out of obscurity and established him as one of the greatest science fiction writers of all time.
+He would write more great novels, including the Bridge trilogy, Virtual Light (1993), Idoru (1996) and All Tomorrow's Parties (1999) as well as other novels and short stories.

 As a short story writer, Gibson was famous for stories such as Fragments of a Hologram Rose (1977), and Johnny Mnemonic (1981), which he would adapt himself as a feature film in 1995.
 In 1993, he wrote his first major non-fiction work, an article for Wired magazine called Disneyland with the Death Penalty, which was a stinging critique of life in modern Singapore.